vivid-labs/vivid-landing-template/README.md

 ## Customizing

 This template is made to be easily customizable!
 Using Vivid, you can command-click on any part of the page and immediately edit its code.
+Check out the [Vivid docs](https://docs.vivid.lol) for more information on how to style in-browser!

 The components in the `src/components` directory provide an easy way to extend the page.